Randomizing the trapezoidal rule gives the optimal RMSE rate in Gaussian Sobolev spaces: Randomized trapezoidal rule

 \item The function $G$ is $(\alpha-1)$-times continuously differentiable on $(-T-d,T+d)$ with $G^{(\alpha-1)}$ being absolutely continuous on $[-T,T]$, and satisfies $G^{(\tau)}(-T)=G^{(\tau)}(T)$ for all $\tau=0,\ldots,\alpha-1$. \item The norm of $G$ is bounded above by that of $F$:

-\end{enumerate} \end{lemma} The functions defined above will be used to analyze the integration error on $[-T,T]$.
+where we note that $\|G\|_{\alpha,[-T,T]}^*$ is well defined, since the continuous differentiability and the absolute continuity above implies the weak differentiability of $G^{(\tau)}$ on $[-T,T]$ for all $\tau\leq \alpha-1$. \end{enumerate} \end{lemma} The functions defined above will be used to analyze the integration error on $[-T,T]$.
 In the proof, we decompose the integrand $f(x)\rho(x)$ into two parts; the periodic part which is represented by $G(x)$, and the non-periodic part.
-We use $\|f\rho\|_{\alpha}^*$ to control the integration error of the periodic part, while the error of the non-periodic part is controlled by $\|f\rho\|_{\alpha,\varepsilon,\mathrm{decay}}$, as can be seen in the proof of Lemma~\ref{lem:proof_1st-term} below.
+We use $\|f\rho\|_{\alpha}^*$ to control the integration error of the periodic part, while the error of the non-periodic part is controlled by $\|f\rho\|_{\alpha,\lambda,\mathrm{decay}}$, as can be seen in the proof of Lemma~\ref{lem:proof_1st-term} below.
 The cut-off parameter $T$ in \eqref{eq:cutoff_choice} is given in such a way that these two errors are balanced.
-To control the error on the tail regions $(-\infty,-T]$ and $[T,\infty)$, we only need $\|f\|_{L_\rho ^2}$, as shown in the proof of Lemma~\ref{lem:proof_other-terms} below.

-\begin{remark} The method of periodizing a function by adding Bernoulli polynomials in \eqref{eq:periodize} was first introduced by Korobov~\cite{Ko1963}, and also studied by Zaremba~\cite{Za1972}, in the context of numerical integration.
+To control the error on the tail regions $(-\infty,-T]$ and $[T,\infty)$, we only need $\|f\|_{L_\rho ^2}$, as shown in the proof of Lemma~\ref{lem:proof_other-terms} below. \begin{remark} The method of periodizing a function by adding Bernoulli polynomials in \eqref{eq:periodize} was first introduced by Korobov~\cite{Ko1963}, and also studied by Zaremba~\cite{Za1972}, in the context of numerical integration.
 This method was originally proposed for numerically integrating non-periodic functions on a multidimensional box.
 This periodization is referred to as Bernoulli polynomial method in \cite[Section~2.12]{SJ1994}.
 Recently, a new proof strategy was developed for a class of quasi-Monte Carlo methods in \cite{NS2021}, where this periodized function was used as an auxiliary function only appearing in a proof, but not in the algorithm.
 In particular, \cite{NS2021} showed that $G(x)$ is an orthogonal projection of $F(x)$ in a suitable sense, from one kind of Sobolev space to a corresponding periodic Sobolev space, in a multidimensional setting.
 This implies the norm inequality shown in Lemma~\ref{lem:periodize}.3.
 In \cite{KSG2022} the authors applied this proof strategy for the Gaussian Sobolev spaces. \end{remark}